-The College District prohibits smoking and the use of tobacco products and e-cigarettes on College District property, in College District vehicles, and at College District-related activities outside of approved areas.
+The College District prohibits the use of tobacco products and e-cigarettes on College District property, in College District vehicles and at College District-related activities, unless authorized by the College President or designee.

-5.6 EQUAL EDUCATIONAL OPPORTUNITY
+5.6 EQUAL EDUCATIONAL OPPORTUNITY (GC Policy: FA Legal)

-GC Policy FA Legal Generally
+Generally

 No governmental entity, including a college district, shall deny to any person within its jurisdiction the equal protection of the laws.
 U.S. Const.
 Amend.
+XIV

-XIV An officer or employee of a political subdivision, including a college district, who is acting or purporting to act in an official capacity may not, because of the student's race, religion, color, sex, or national origin, refuse to permit the person to participate in a program owned, operated, or managed by or on behalf of the political subdivision; refuse to
+An officer or employee of a political subdivision, including a college district, who is acting or purporting to act in an official capacity may not, because of the student's race, religion, color, sex or national origin, refuse to permit the person to participate in a program owned, operated or managed by or on behalf of the political subdivision; refuse to grant a benefit to the person; or impose an unreasonable burden on the person.
+Civ.
+Prac. and Rem.
+Code 106.001(a)